What is “disruption,” above and beyond someone simply interrupting you while you’re busy?

 And like almost anything else that’s constantly discussed across industries and disciplines and, eventually, popular culture, disruption has became a buzzword that means different things to different people.
 In fact, I think of a disruptor in terms of both business and human needs.
 More specifically, I define a disruptor as any emerging force that has the capability, ultimately, to significantly improve or weaken an individual’s quality of life.

 Given my expanded definition, disruption isn’t limited to an entity like Amazon or hot fields like artificial intelligence and biotechnology.
-It can also can be a set of conditions, such as the knowledge increase and privacy invasion caused by algorithms; the destructive impact of climate change amid economic growth; and the injustices of numerous industrial complexes such as the health insurance industry, prison system, and the gun lobby.
+It can also can be a set of conditions, such as the knowledge increase and privacy invasion caused by algorithms; the destructive impact of climate change (which I think is the biggest game-changer for all of us) amid economic growth; and the injustices of numerous industrial complexes such as Big Oil, Big Health Insurance, and Big Pharma.

 What interrelated roles do each of the five disruptors cited in the previous paragraph play in your overall quality of life?